user-cube/gh-actions-templates/go/release/README.md

-Certainly!
-Here's the updated README content with the mention of including the `goreleaser.yml` file in the root directory and updating it accordingly:

----

 # GoReleaser GitHub Actions Pipeline

 This GitHub Actions pipeline automates the release process for Go projects using [GoReleaser](https://goreleaser.com/).
 GoReleaser simplifies the process of building and releasing Go binaries for multiple platforms with various features such as generating release notes, creating Docker images, signing artifacts, and more.